Beuth-Erdelt/DBMS-Benchmarker/paper.md

 # Statement of Need

-There is a variety of (Relational) Database Management Systems (DBMS).
+There are a variety of (relational) database management systems (DBMS).
+All of these have unique characteristics, special use cases, advantages and disadvantages and their justification.
-In order to be able to verify and assure performance measurement, we want to be able to rerun scenarios.
+In order to be able to verify and ensure the performance measurement, we want to be able to create and repeat scenarios.
-We are looking for a tool to provide support in repetition and to provide reproducibility.
+We are looking for a tool to support the repetition and reproducibility of benchmarking situations.
-We are also looking for a tool to help in evaluation of results statistically and interactively.
+We are also looking for a tool that will help with the statistical and interactive analysis of the results.

 There is a need for a tool to combine both @Raasveldt2018FBC32099503209955, and for both we want to use Python as the common Data Science language.

+There are other tools like Apache JMeter, HammerDB, Sysbench, OLTPBench, that provide nice features, but none fitting these needs.
-To our knowledge there is no tool, c.f. @10.1007/978-3-319-67162-8_12, @10.1007/978-3-030-12079-5_4.
+To our knowledge there is no other such tool, c.f. @10.1007/978-3-319-67162-8_12, @10.1007/978-3-030-12079-5_4.

+The need for such a tool has been elaborated in more detail in @Erdelt20 and DBMS-Benchmarker has been used as a support for recieving scientific results about benchmarking DBMS performance in Cloud environments as in @Erdelt20 and @10.1007/978-3-030-94437-7_6.

 ## Summary of Solution